-If you’re a landlord, you’re lucky if you’ve never been rudely surprised by a lawsuit claiming you violated the city’s notoriously tenant-friendly residential landlord and tenant ordinance.
-The CRLTO (as it’s nicknamed) is a Chicago municipal ordinance whose express purpose is to regulate rental agreements covering the vast majority of dwelling units within the city.
+If you’re an apartment landlord, you’re lucky if you’ve never been rudely surprised by a lawsuit claiming you violated the Chicago Residential Landlord and Tenant Ordinance.
+The CRLTO or RLTO (as it’s known colloquially) is a Chicago municipal ordinance whose express purpose is to regulate apartment rental agreements covering the vast majority of dwelling units within the city.
 It can be found in Chapter 5-12 of the Chicago Municipal Code.

-The penalties that the CRLTO imposes on landlords are often grossly disproportionate to the infractions, largely because the ordinance allows tenants to recover their reasonable attorney fees and court costs, even in legal proceedings brought to recover something as nominal as a $100 statutory penalty.
-What’s more, there are dozens of Chicago lawyers who specialize in representing tenants in these types of cases.
-These lawyers aggressively hunt for clients, knowing that a landlord who may have unwittingly violated the ordinance in even the most minor respect will end up having to pay the tenant’s court costs and fees. over the years, thousands of Chicago homeowners and part-time landlords have been forced to pay hefty sums, routinely totaling in the thousands of dollars, for failing to comply with the CRLTO, even in cases where the tenant was never actually harmed.
+The penalties that the RLTO imposes on landlords are often grossly disproportionate to the infractions, largely because the ordinance allows tenants to recover their reasonable attorneys' fees and court costs, even in legal proceedings brought to recover something as nominal as a $100 statutory penalty (and even if the penalized omission was utterly harmless).
+What’s more, dozens of Chicago lawyers specialize in representing tenants in these types of cases.
+These lawyers aggressively hunt for clients, knowing that a landlord who may have unwittingly violated the ordinance in even the most minor respect will end up having to pay the tenant’s court costs and fees.
+In the case of multi-unit buildings, they turn just about any individual case into a class action.
+Over the years, thousands of Chicago homeowners and landlords have been forced to fork over hefty sums, routinely totaling in the thousands of dollars, for failing to comply with the RLTO, even in cases where the tenant was never actually harmed.